theevo/Journal-CloudKit/README.md

 ### Enabling CloudKit Capabilities
 * On  your project file navigate to ‘Signing and Capabilities’
 * Setup your container and edit the name to reflect your Bundle Identifier
-* Open CloudKit dashboard to insure the container was created successfully ​
+* Open CloudKit dashboard to ensure the container was created successfully ​
 ### Model
 * Create your custom model object with the properties: title, body and timestamp.
 NOTE: you will need to build an extension to properly format your Date… reference previous projects to handle this.